 Thus, I quickly worried about telling my bosses and CEO (who were incredible about it, although very sad, and only made me love my company more…Henson Consulting, you will always have the most special place in my heart).

 Then after I told them plus all my coworkers who I will miss something SERIOUS (even though I’ll still be right around the corner working in West Loop!), and after all that couldn’t have gone better despite being so bittersweet, then my mind decides it should worry about preparing for this next job.
-It’s a totally different role in a totally different industry and the people seem intimidatingly smart.
+It’s a totally different role in a totally different industry and the people seem rather intimidatingly smart so far.
 Am I going to completely flounder amongst these Ivy Leaguers?
 Oh shoot, I am, aren’t I. Cue that subtle twinge of feeling unsettled – you know the one, I know you do.

 So THEN, after that’s been on my mind, this morning, I get the sweetest email from my mom saying she couldn’t bring herself to go to bed at a decent time last night because she was too caught up in reading my blog.